Orange-OpenSource/wro4j-taglib/README.md

 and this module's `WroServletContextListener`.

-Then you need to configure a context parameter whose name is `ro.isdc.wro.base.url` and whose value is the URI where the combined files are.
+Then you need to configure a context parameter whose name is `com.orange.wro.base.url` and whose value is the URI where the combined files are.

 And last, you must configure a Filter to configure wro4j's Context.
-The `test-release-wro4j-buildtime` example project provides one Filter that should be in a future wro4j release as well.
 This Filter must be mapped to `/*`.

 ```XML
 <?xml version="1.0" encoding="UTF-8"?>